forge42dev/Remix-Dev-Tools/README.md

 ### Remix Development Tools

-This repository used to be called Remix Development Tools, but we decided to rename it to react-router-devtools to better reflect the fact that it's a package for React Router v7+ and not just for Remix.
+This repository used to be called remix-development-tools, but we decided to rename it to react-router-devtools to better reflect the fact that it's a package for React Router v7+ and not just for Remix.

 If you're looking for the old version of this package, you can find it [here](https://github.com/forge42dev/Remix-Dev-Tools/tree/remix-development-tools).